 Infiltration of the perineum with an anesthetic is commonly used, although this method is not as effective as a well-administered pudendal block.

-Thiopental, a sedative-hypnotic, is commonly given IV with other drugs (eg, succinylcholine, nitrous oxide plus O 2 ) for induction of general anesthesia during cesarean delivery; used alone, thiopental provides inadequate analgesia.
+Thiopental, a sedative-hypnotic, is commonly given IV with other drugs (eg, succinylcholine, nitrous oxide plus oxygen) for induction of general anesthesia during cesarean delivery; used alone, thiopental provides inadequate analgesia.
 With thiopental, induction is rapid and recovery is prompt.
-It becomes concentrated in the fetal liver, preventing levels from becoming high in the CNS; high levels in the CNS may cause neonatal depression.
+It becomes concentrated in the fetal liver, preventing levels from becoming high in the central nervous system (CNS); high levels in the CNS may cause neonatal depression.

 The clinician, if right-handed, places the left palm over the infant’s head during a contraction to control and, if necessary, slightly slow progress.

 Simultaneously, the clinician places the curved fingers of the right hand against the dilating perineum, through which the infant’s brow or chin is felt.

 To advance the head, the clinician can wrap a hand in a towel and, with curved fingers, apply pressure against the underside of the brow or chin (modified Ritgen maneuver).

 Thus, the clinician controls the progress of the head to effect a slow, safe delivery.